curiouselectric/TTGO_EPaper/README.md

 ## Examples

-Three main examples have been included in this repository:
+Some examples have been included in this repository:

 * Connect to Open Weather Map and display weather data
 * Display a random quotation
+* Display the UK grid frequency

+The examples are all bundled into one code example.
+This saves repeating any changes for the E-Paper display and the Wifi implementation.
+Hopefully from the examples it can be seen different approaches to equiring and responding to data.
+These are for example only.

 ### Sort out Arduino IDE to upload data to the ESP32: